Propo41/bookify/README.md

 ![image](https://github.com/user-attachments/assets/c624fbc6-5673-4c85-ae4a-74d298b73089)

 # Get started
-1. Copy the `.env.example` file as `.env` file in the root dir and fill the required keys.
+1. Copy the `.env.example` file as `.env.development` file in the root dir and fill the required keys.
 Obtain the OAuth credentials by following this [guide](#hosting-yourself)
 2. Run `npm run migration:run` to create the migrations
 3. Run the app using: `npm run start:dev`

+## Chrome extension development

+1. Copy the `.env.example` file as `.env.development.chrome` file in the root dir and fill the required keys as mentioned earlier. <br>
+Note: The REDIRECT_URL should be in the format `https://<extension-id>.chromiumapp.org`
+2. Run `npm run start:chrome`

 # Use cases